Metarget/awesome-5g-security/README.md

-# awesome-5g-security
+# Awesome 5G Security

-awesome resources about 5G security 🐿
+This repository is used to collect AWESOME resources on the topic of 5G security found during research.